Linuxfabrik/monitoring-plugins/check-plugins/qts-disk-smart/README.rst

 Overview
 --------

 Checks the disk SMART values returned by a QNAP Appliance running QTS.
+Disk temperature thresholds are determined automatically.

 This check does not run SMART itself.
 In order to get the latest values, schedule the in-built SMART check in the QTS webinterface.

+Hints and Recommendations:

+* Tested on `QuTScloud <https://www.qnap.com/en-us/download?model=qutscloud&category=firmware>`_ v5.1.
+* The user used for monitoring must be a member of the "administrators" group.
+It is not sufficient to be a member of the "everyone" group.

 Fact Sheet